 Tea tree oil

 Tea tree oil is a popular natural treatment for the skin.
-The essential oil appears to have antimicrobial properties that might help keep the skin clear and kill the bacteria that cause folliculitis.
+The essential oil appears to have

 Some people suggest that turmeric may also help prevent folliculitis.
 As one review indicates, a compound in turmeric called curcumin is active against Staphylococcus aureus, a bacteria that can lead to folliculitis.